A herbal shampoo is one that has an herb as a primary ingredient, versus a chemical compound of some kind.

-What are the best herbs for herbal shampoos?
+So, what are the best herbs for herbal shampoos?

 Jojoba will usually be listed in your herbal shampoo as either jojoba oil or jojoba wax.
 It is extracted from the leaves of the plant of the same name, and is an absolute must have for your hair.

-It assists in breaking down excess oils without over-drying, provides a refreshing deep clean, and even stimulates new hair growth.
+The wax assists in breaking down excess oils without over-drying, provides a refreshing deep clean, and even stimulates new hair growth.